Text reading "IDEA INVENTION PATENT" on a background with illustrated lightbulbs.

 💡The most significant business ideas are those with the potential to attract customers – and copycats💡

-The most extraordinary ideas are precious—they are pretty much “invention babies” or “creation babies.”
+The most extraordinary ideas are precious—they are “invention babies” or “creation babies.”
 They grow up to become genuine products or valuable assets.
 Maybe you could call them “adults” when they go from idea to something “real.”

 However, intellectual property rights do not protect ideas or thoughts that can be freely shared.
 So once they are out, they are out.